MileHacker Logo

 Fuel & Connectivity

-Gas stations are NOT available directly on the Blue Ridge Parkway.
-You must exit the Parkway into nearby towns to refuel.
+Gas depots are NOT can be gotten directly on the Blue Ridge Parkway.
+You need to exit the Parkway into nearby towns to refuel.
 Plan your fuel stops carefully.
-It stands wise to fill up your tank whenever it is half full to avoid running out of gas between towns.
+It stands wise to fill up your tank whenever it is half full to avoid running out of gas from town to town.

 Fueling Advice